clifferson/soloist-config/README.md

 ```
 ## Attributes you can control via ENV vars.

+Set these ENV vars prior to running the install.sh script if you would like to overwrite defaults.

-These attributes expect a curl compatiable url. http://foo.com/soloistrc or file:/path/to/Cheffile
+### These attributes expect a curl compatiable url. http://foo.com/soloistrc or file:/path/to/Cheffile

 * SOLOISTRC_URL - `export SOLOISTRC_URL="http://foo.com/soloistrc"`
 * CHEFFILE_URL - `export CHEFFILE_URL="file:/path/to/Cheffile"`